hsutter/gcpp/README.md

 ## gc_allocator (speculative)

-**Note: Not a primary scenario.** `gc_allocator` is an experiment to wrap a `gc_heap` up as a C++11 allocator.
+**Note: Not a primary target use case.** `gc_allocator` is an experiment to wrap a `gc_heap` up as a C++11 allocator.
 It appears to work with unmodified current STL containers, but I'm still exploring how well and exploring the limits.
 Note that `gc_allocator` requires C++11 allocator support for fancy pointers; on MSVC, it requires Visual Studio 2015 Update 3 or greater.

 - `deallocate()` is a no-op, but performs checking in debug builds.
 It does not need to actually deallocate because deallocation will happen at the next `.collect()` after the memory becomes unreachable.